 Baking recipes often include oil, milk or other liquid ingredients, so a measuring jug is essential for getting the quantities right.
 As a measuring jug is needed for so many cooking purposes, it's always useful to have one to hand.

 It's useful to have at least two large mixing bowls as many recipes require more than one.
 Choose glass, metal or plastic according to preference but it's worth having heatproof ones so that you can put them in the microwave or over simmering water when melting chocolate.
+Read our review of mixing bowls.

 12. Palette knife

 A palette knife is a long, thin implement with a rounded end.
 It has a wide range of uses, including smoothing on icing or cake fillings, scraping bowls and cutting butter into flour.
+Read our review of cake decorating gadgets.

 A pastry brush can be used to glaze your pastry with egg wash or milk or for brushing filo pastry with melted butter.
 It's also good for brushing off excess icing sugar when cake decorating.
+Read our review of pastry brushes.

 A fine sieve made from metal or plastic is ideal for sifting flour and icing sugar, which is highly recommended when cake-making.
 It can be easier to use a small tea strainer to dust surfaces and decorate desserts with icing sugar or cocoa.

 You can buy one-piece rolling pins or the type with a fixed handle at either end, depending on which you find easiest.
 For really smooth results make sure the pin is wide enough to fully cover the width of dough or icing you are rolling out.
 If you do a lot of cake decorating with sugarpaste or ready-to-roll icing, it's handy to have both a wide pin made from smooth plastic and a mini pin for intricate work.
+Read our review of rolling pins.

 A metal skewer will help you determine whether your cake is cooked.
 If you insert it into the cake and it comes out clean, your cake is ready.